Lost-Outpost/Telsera/README.md

 ### Installing NET SDK and NET Framework

-You will also need BOTH fo these programs in order to run Telsera.
+You will also need BOTH of these programs in order to run Telsera.
 You can download **.NET SDK v8.0+ AND .NET SDK v9.0+** (yes to BOTH) from Microsoft from [here](https://dotnet.microsoft.com/en-us/download).
 Then you can download **.NET Framework v4.8.1** [here](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net481) (select Web Install --> Runtime).
 Once You have everything installed, be sure to do a quick computer restart to ensure the programs can take effect.

 ### Steam Library